laughinging/yaes/README.md

 ### Queue
 yaes listens to two task queues with different priorities.

 - send mail (default)
 - update provide pool (high)

+As for a real world application, it is possible to intergrate other tasks.

 ## If I had more time, I would have ...